 #8 Slag Inclusion

 They occur when you use a flux (solid shielding material) during welding.
-When the flux melts on the surface of the weld or within the weld region, these welding defects can occur.
+When the flux melts on the surface of the weld or within the weld region, these weld defects can occur.
 The presence of slags affects the metal’s weldability and toughness.
 As a result, they decrease the structural performance of the weld.

 Causes of Slag Inclusions

-- Incorrect electrode angle
+- Incorrect electrode angle.

-- Using very small welding current density
+- Using very small welding current density.

-- Allowing the weld to cool too fast
+- Allowing the weld to cool too fast.

-- Improper cleaning of previous weld layers
+- Improper cleaning of previous weld layers.

-- Insufficient space for puddles of molten welds
+- Insufficient space for puddles of molten welds.

-- Too fast welding speed
+- Too fast welding speed.

 - Adjust the electrode angle and travel rate.